 The aerial and (potential) shipboard monitoring teams would have proper lines of communication to avoid communication deficiencies.
-Observers would have direct communication via radio with the lead scientist.
-The lead scientist reviews the range conditions and recommends a Go/No-Go decision to the Officer in Tactical Command, who makes the final Go/No-Go decision.
-Stepwise mitigation procedures for SRI surf zone missions are outlined below.
-All zones (mortality, injury, TTS) would be monitored.
+Observers would have direct communication via radio with the lead scientist, who will review the range conditions and recommend a Go/No-Go decision to the Officer in Tactical Command, who makes the final Go/No-Go decision.

+Specific stepwise mitigation procedures for SRI surf zone missions are outlined below.
+All ZOIs (mortality, injury, TTS) would be monitored.

-Pre-mission Monitoring
+Pre-mission Monitoring:

-The purposes of pre-mission monitoring are to (1) evaluate the test site for environmental suitability of the mission (e.g., relatively low numbers of marine mammals and turtles, few or no patches of Sargassum, etc.) and (2) verify that the ZOI is free of visually detectable marine mammals, sea turtles, large schools of fish, large flocks of birds, large Sargassum mats, and large concentrations of jellyfish (the latter two are possible indicators of turtle presence).
+The purposes of pre-mission monitoring are to (1) evaluate the test site for environmental suitability of the mission (e.g., relatively low numbers of marine mammals, etc.) and (2) verify that the ZOI is free of visually detectable marine mammals and other living marine resources.
 On the morning of the test, the lead scientist would confirm that the test site can support the mission and that the weather is adequate to support observations.

-(1) One Hour Prior to Mission

-Approximately one hour prior to the mission, or at daybreak, the appropriate vessel(s) would be on-site near the location of the earliest planned mission point.
-Personnel onboard the vessel would assess the suitability of the test site, based on visual observation of marine mammals and sea turtles.
+(1) One Hour Prior to Mission Approximately one hour prior to the mission, or at daybreak, the appropriate vessel(s) would be on-site near the location of the earliest planned mission point.
+Personnel onboard the vessel would assess the suitability of the test site, based on visual observation of marine mammals.
 This information would be relayed to the Lead Scientist.